A bone density scan uses low dose X-rays to see how dense (or strong) your bones are. You may also hear it called a DEXA scan.

 Measuring bone density

-During a bone density scan, a special type of X-ray called dual energy X-ray absorptiometry is passed through your body.
+During a bone density scan, a type of X-ray called dual energy X-ray absorptiometry is passed through your body.
 This is shortened to DEXA.

 Some radiation is absorbed by the bone and soft tissue, and some travels through your body.